michelled/weavly.org/src/activities/creating-loops.md

 ---
 ## Description

 In this activity, learners will use their knowledge of sequencing to create repeated sequences, known as loops.
-This is an unplugged activity and will give learners a chance to practice planning a loop without a computer and with items around them.
+This is an unplugged activity that gives learners a chance to practice planning a loop without a computer and with items around them.

 ## Steps